Short Annapurna Circuit Trek Overview

 Annapurna Conservation Area is home to hundreds of flora and fauna.
 It protects the locals and all the natural elements inside the park.

-The short Annapurna circuit venture starts inside this park and later joins the lower Mustang area (from Muktinath onwards).
+The short Annapurna circuit trekking venture starts inside this park and later joins the lower Mustang area (from Muktinath onwards).
 The trail has waterfalls, meadows, pastures, streams, and rivers.

 Side day hike in Manang village

-On day 5 of our short Annapurna circuit trek program, you have an acclimatization day in Manang village, which is crucial to avoid altitude sickness.
+On day 5 of our Short Annapurna circuit trek program, you have an acclimatization day in Manang village, which is crucial to avoid altitude sickness.

 You take this opportunity to hike to either Gangapurna Lake (3,525 m) or Cave Gompa (4,000 m).
 Both hiking options have impressive routes dotted with striking mountain views.